-A crucial prerequisite for the spread of electric mobility in Germany is that there are enough charging stations and that they are user-friendly.
+A key prerequisite for the expansion of electric mobility in Germany is availability of sufficient, user-friendly charging stations.
 Many people will only purchase an electric vehicle when they can recharge nearby within an acceptable period of time.
 Therefore the “Funding guideline for electric vehicle charging infrastructure in Germany” supports the nationwide establishment of a demand-driven network of charging stations.

 The EU also requires member states to establish a well-balanced, nationwide charging infrastructure through its Alternative Fuels Infrastructure Directive – AFID).
-To this end member states developed National Strategic Frameworks (NSFs) by November 2016.
+To this end, member states developed National Policy Frameworks (NPFs) by November 2016.
 An important step in supporting the market ramp-up of electric mobility is the development of sufficient and user-friendly infrastructure.

 In order to ensure fast, straightforward charging that reflects user needs, nationwide construction of DC fast-charging stations will be accelerated through the funding guideline.
 Furthermore, the BMVI is supporting the roll-out of AC regular charging stations, or intermittent charging, at locations where users park for longer.
 All these efforts will secure a nationwide and demand-driven charging infrastructure for battery-electric vehicles in Germany.
 In the process this will drive the establishment of a dynamic market, which already takes into account existing infrastructure and is characterised by functioning competition between charging infrastructure providers throughout the country.

 On 13.02.2017, the European Commission approved the Charging Infrastructure Funding Guideline.
 The BMVI is providing a total of 300 million euros in funding support.